tomjoht/documentation-theme-jekyll/pages/BOADocProcess/BOADocProcess_UpdateOnlineHelp.md

      * Ensure the reference to a topic that uses this page is formatted with div.use.
      * Ensure the table style is fielddescription.css.

-9. **Confirm Use this page to section:** Make sure a reference to a topic that uses this page is included.
+9. **Confirm Use this page to section:** Make sure a reference to a topic that uses this page is included and is formatted with the div div.use.

 10. **Add the Map ID:** Indicate in the peer review that the link to the page needs to be checked on the test site.
 Refer to [Add Context-sensitive Help Links](#addcslinks).
      {% include note.html content="When adding the Map ID, update the Alias File Value field to the appropriate range for the component.
 Refer to [Alias Value Range][BOADocProcess_AliasValueRange] for the alias file value ranges by component." %}